MaximKomlev/react-toolbox-additions/src/pager/readme.md

 };
 ```

-If you want to provide a theme via context, the component key is `RTPager`.
+If you want to provide a theme via context, the component key is `ERTPager`.

 ## Properties